qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

-In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions of this draft to propose extensions to the current QUIC design to enable it to simultaneously use several paths.
+In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions of this draft to propose extensions to the current QUIC design to enable it to simultaneously use several network paths.
 This document focuses mainly on paths that are locally visible to an endpoint.
 This document is organized as follows.
 It first provides in {{overview}} an overview of the operation of Multipath QUIC.
 It then states